SlavchoPetkovski/ArabamiSat/README.md

 Constains logic for authenticating the user with Facebook and Google.
 (Firebase OAuth)

 ## DBManager.swift
 Contains logic for writing and reading from local Realm database for images and for writing and reading the FirestoreDB.
+Also it is responsible for uploading/downloading images from storage.

+## Unit testing
+The AuthenticationManager is fully tested using mocks.
+Same approach should be used for other managers (which are testable).